5 Things You Need To Know Before Growing Sugar Apple in Florida

 Sugar Apple Trees Grow Excellent In A Pot

-If you happen to not have enough space to plant in your yard or live in an apartment with a balcony – planting a sugar apple in a pot is an alternative in Florida.
+If you do not have enough space to plant in your yard or live in an apartment with a balcony – growing a sugar apple in a pot is an alternative in Florida.

-Make sure to provide your trees with a nutrient mixture of compost and soil to ensure healthy growth.
+Ensure your trees have a nutrient mixture of organic compost and soil to ensure healthy growth.

 Sugar Apple Fruit Can Sell For A Lot Of Money

-It is recommended to grow your own sugar apple tree in Florida as they grow very easily and can provide you with the delicious fruit.
+It is recommended to grow your own sugar apple tree in Florida as they grow very quickly and can provide you with delicious fruit.

-Beware of purchasing cheaper sugar apples at your local market as they may have an awful taste on the inside.
-(From personal experience I’ve tried to save a few bucks by purchasing more of the less expensive not-so-pretty sugar apples over the healthier and costlier ones.
-In return I ended up buying a bag of expensive awful fruit)
+Beware of purchasing cheaper sugar apples at your local market, as they may have an awful taste inside.
+(From personal experience, I’ve tried to save a few bucks by purchasing less expensive not-so-pretty sugar apples over the healthier and costlier ones.
+In return, I ended up buying a bag of expensive awful fruit)

-Sugar Apples Thrive In Sandy Soils Of Florida
+Sugar Apples Grow In Sandy Soils Of Florida

-If you are planting your sugar apple in an area where it has mucky soil – it may experience fast growth but often less fruit.
+If you are planting your sugar apple in an area with mucky soil – it may grow slower or stunted and produce less fruit.

 Sugar Apple Flowers Can Be Hand Pollinated

-If you want to increase the overall yield of sugar apple fruit on your trees you should consider hand pollination of your flowers.
+If you want to increase the overall yield of sugar apple fruit on your trees, consider hand pollination of your flowers.

-Artificial pollination of your sugar apple is recommended because the sugar apple flower rarely gets pollinated by insects and if by chance it does the fruit comes out irregularly shaped and the overall yield of the fruit may be low.
+Artificial pollination of your sugar apple is recommended because the sugar apple flower rarely gets pollinated by its native pollinator, the nitulid beetle.
+And if by chance, it gets pollinated naturally, the fruit comes out irregularly shaped, and the overall yield may be low.